 This policy covers our school's approach to Relationships and Sex Education.
-It was produced by the Head of PSHE (K.Hammill) & JS Head of PSHE (R.Milligan) through consultation with the Deputy Head Pastoral (S.Longville).
+It was produced by the Head of PSHE (K.Hammill) through consultation with the Deputy Head Pastoral (S.Longville).

 We define 'relationships and sex education' as learning about the emotional, social and physical aspects of growing up, relationships, sex, human sexuality and sexual health.